Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Periodic solutions in the dynamics of two mutualistic species

 \subsection{Case of extended mutualism}

 In this section, we use the extended definition of mutualism provided in Definition \ref{def:mut}, which includes the previous case of strict mutualism and describes partially mutualistic interactions, where the interactions between species can be mutualistic only for certain combinations of species densities.
 As previously discussed, the emergence of a limit cycle can indeed only occur in a context where the interaction is either parasitic or competitive, and not in a region where both $\frac{\partial f}{\partial x}>0$ and $\frac{\partial g}{\partial y}>0$ simultaneously and remain unchanged.
 Here, we consider density-dependent effects that give rise to regions where the mutualistic interaction locally shifts to a parasitic one.
 We identify two different scenarios where the nature of the interaction is not fixed, i.e., where $\frac{\partial f}{\partial y}$ and $\frac{\partial g}{\partial x}$ change signs, leading to the emergence of a limit cycle.
+In a related but more specific modeling framework, \cite{song2025} described another example of limit cycle dynamics, based on a detailed mutualism model in which variations in interaction costs and benefits are explicitly analyzed, and shown to induce or suppress cyclic behavior.

 We also introduce the assumption that intraspecific competition can change sign and become intraspecific cooperation (for example, $\frac{\partial g}{\partial y}$ may change sign).
 In mutualism, this can occur if an increase in the population of species $x$ leads to a higher demand for individuals of species $y$ to support the interaction.
 To investigate this scenario, we focus on a single equilibrium point in the population quadrant, excluding the one at $(0,0)$ and those on the axes.